 MANCHESTER CITY WOMEN

-The Club mirrors and benefits from its association with its male counterpart and is structured in all aspects of its operations to take advantage of the resources of the wider organisation – from community programmes to youth development, scouting, coaching, sports science, digital coverage and first team football operations.
+The Club mirrors and benefits from its association with its male equivalent and is structured in all aspects of its operations to take advantage of the resources of the wider organisation – from community programmes, to youth development, scouting, coaching, sports science, digital coverage and first team football operations.

-Manchester City's Academy is now home to more than 170 male and female players from U9–U18.
+Manchester City's Academy is now home to more than 240 male and female players from U9–U23.

 More than sporting talent alone, the ambition of the Academy is to develop well rounded young people, providing the best possible opportunities to succeed in professional football and in life.